mittielawrence22/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, determine the most important tasks to complete, as these should take priority.
 Then, break down each task into smaller, manageable steps, which will make it easier to stay focused and avoid feeling overwhelmed.

 Use task management tools, such as Trello or Asana, to keep track of your tasks and progress.
 These tools can help organize your thoughts and make your workflow more streamlined.
 Additionally, set reminders and deadlines for each step, so that you stay on track and don't procrastinate.
 Finally, remember to take breaks and give yourself time to refocus and recharge.
 By prioritizing tasks effectively, planning yourtime wisely and staying organized, you can become a more effective programmer and reach your goals more quickly.

+# 2023-12-29
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems tend to be more fragile and difficult to maintain.
+Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
+Remember, tomorrow's you (or someone else) will thank you for it."

+This emphasizes the importance of keeping code simple and avoiding over-engineering.
+It's a reminder that while it's easy to get carried away with complex solutions, the best code is often the simplest and most straightforward.
+By prioritizing clarity and simplicity, we make our code easier to understand, debug, and modify in the future, thereby enhancing its longevity and maintainability.